GStreamer/gstreamer/markdown/design/latency.md

 again.

-The base time of the element was already set by the pipeline when it changed the NO\_PREROLL element to PLAYING.
+The base time of the element was already set by the pipeline when it changed the `NO_PREROLL` element to `PLAYING`.
 This operation has to be performed in the separate async state change thread (like the one currently used for going from `PAUSED→PLAYING` in a non-live pipeline).

 ## Query

-The pipeline latency is queried with the LATENCY query.
+The pipeline latency is queried with the `LATENCY` query.

 * **`live`** `G_TYPE_BOOLEAN` (default FALSE): - if a live element is found upstream